To review your child support assessment, your special circumstances must fit under 1 or more of these 11 grounds (reasons).

 You'll need all of these things to apply.

-• A list of costs showing extra expenses after deducting any benefit or allowance paid, or medical insurance refunds.
+- A list of costs showing the extra expenses and what you pay, after taking into account any benefit or allowances toward these costs or medical insurance refunds.

 This ground applies if your unavoidable personal costs make it much harder to support the children in the child support assessment.